sampreet-chawla/GA-unit3-w7d4-intro-to-mongoose/README.md

 Here we will do the following:

-- import the connection to the mongo db we will be using
+- import the `connection `to the mongo db
 - import the `Tweet` model
-- create a connection to the db
+- create a `connection` to the db
-- import the seedData.json file
+- import the `seedData.json` file
 - create a new document for each element of seed data

 First we need to import the connection.